robey/crow-metrics-viz/README.md

   app.use("/admin/viz", viz(express, metrics));
   ```

+  This will add the viz paths under `/admin/viz` on your express server.

 - `startVizServer(metrics: Metrics, port: number = 8080, options: VizOptions = {})`

   Start up the viz site on a devoted port with a new instance of express.